An officer who behaved inappropriately towards colleagues has been dismissed without notice following a misconduct hearing.

-The decision not to identify the officer was taken by an independent Legally Qualified Chair.
+The hearing was chaired by an independent Legally Qualified Chair.

 Det Ch Insp Ayesha Giles, of Professional Standards, said: “The behaviour carried out by this officer towards his colleagues was inappropriate, unprofessional and unacceptable.
 It made his fellow officers feel deeply uncomfortable and they showed dignity and courage in speaking out about how his actions had affected them.

 “Behaviour like this has no place in policing – because everyone who works for Avon and Somerset Police deserves to be treated with respect by their colleagues.